 And as a practical matter, to allow these general, all-encompassing prefatory statements in Wis.
 Stat. § 281.11 and 281.12 to override the explicit requirements in Wis.
 Stat. § 283.34 renders both Wis.
 Stat. § 227.10(2m) and § 281.34 meaningless.
 That is, the Legislature need not have bothered enacting Wis.
 Stat. §281.34 with explicit language for permit conditions in high capacity wells because Wis.
 Stat. §§ 281.11 and 281.12 would, according to the ALJ's reasoning, provide requisite authority for DNR to impose those conditions set forth in § 281.34(5)(a)-(dm) even if § 281.34(5)(a)-(dm) never existed.
 The entire purpose of defining the scope of an agency's regulatory program through enabling legislation, like that for high capacity wells under Wis.
-Stat. § 281.34, would be defeated because DNR would have unlimited plenary powers that swallows the more specific statutory framework.
-The Legislature's work would be done by merely enacting the preamble provisions.
+Stat. § 281.34, would be defeated because DNR would have unlimited plenary powers that swallow the more specific statutory framework.
+The Legislature's work would be done by merely enacting the preamble provisions - a legally untenable scenario, and a clear violation of the constitution's nondelegation doctrine.